neumannd/eurocordex2swatTools/Readme.md

 # Introduction

-We want to read in EURO-CORDEX Data and write out input files for SWAT
+We want to read in EURO-CORDEX Data and write out input files for SWAT.

+# Acknowledgements

+This package was created within the project PhosWaM.
+PhosWaM is funded within the ReWaM funding initiative by the German Federal Ministry for Education and Research (BMBF) under project number FKZ 033W042A.

 # Important directories